YinHK-gameDev/unity-learn/assets/Addressable.md

 > **Addressable Assets** are assets that have a **unique address** which you can use to **load them from local or remote AssetBundles**.

+### Concepts

+-   **Address** - Identifies an Asset for easy run-time retrieval.
+-   **AddressableAssetData directory** - Stores your addressable Asset metadata in your Project’s Assets directory.
+-   **Asset Group** - Denotes a set of addressable Assets available for build-time processing.
+-   **Asset Group Schema** - Defines a set of data that can be assigned to a group and used during the build.
+-   **AssetReference** - An object that operates like a direct reference, but with deferred initialization (for example, for lazy loading).
+The `AssetReference` stores the GUID as an addressable that you can load on-demand.
+-   **Asynchronous Loading** - allows the location of the Asset and dependencies (for example, local, remote and generated) to change throughout the course of your development without changing the game code.
+Async Loading is foundational to the Addressable Asset System.
+-   **Build Script** - runs Asset Group Processors to package Assets and provides the mapping between Addresses and Resource Locations for the Resource Manager.
+-   **Label** - provides an additional addressable Asset identifier for run-time loading of similar items.
+For example: `Addressables.DownloadDependenciesAsync("spaceHazards");`

 ### Install Addressables
 To install the Addressables package in your project, use the Package Manager: